-The food voucher will be sent in the form of a gift card to a major grocery chain in Canada.
-In the case of rural or international students who do not have access to one of the major Canadian grocery chain listed, we will make an alternative arrangement for the $50 food voucher.
+In the case of rural or international students who do not have access to one of the major Canadian grocery chains available, we will make other arrangements.

-Students who are unsuccessful will be notified and redirected to other sources of support AUSU and AU has to offer, and will have the opportunity to apply again in the following month if they are still facing food insecurity.
+Students who are unsuccessful are encouraged to apply again in the following month if they still face food insecurity.

-Students can be awarded this voucher once per calendar year.
+Students are eligible to be awarded this voucher once per calendar year.

-AUSU has compiled a list of other resources that may assist you in finding other funding options and wellness support.
+AUSU has compiled a list of other resources to assist you in finding other funding options and wellness support.